kragen/derctuo/markdown/cyclic-fabrication-systems.md

 vaporizing at 1100°, well below its boiling point of 1860°), then begins to react with transition metals around 1400°.

-Silicon carbide abrasives don't last as long as alumina, accounting for their lower popularity despite their higher hardness.
+Silicon carbide abrasives don’t last as long as alumina, accounting for their lower popularity despite their higher hardness.

-Sometimes the ratio between the workpiece wear and the grinding-wheel wear is called the "G ratio"; the G ratio depends on the abrasive material, the bond, machining speed, feed rate, and workpiece material.
+Sometimes the ratio between the workpiece wear and the grinding-wheel wear is called the “G ratio”; the G ratio depends on the abrasive material, the bond, machining speed, feed rate, and workpiece material.
 Typical G ratios are 2–200, but can even be smaller than unity.
 This is orders of magnitude smaller than the ratio between the